AppImage/AppImageKit/CONTRIBUTING.md

 * [Issues we need help with](https://github.com/search?utf8=%E2%9C%93&q=org%3AAppImage+state%3Aopen+label%3Ahigh-priority&type=Issues)
 * [Open bugs](https://github.com/search?utf8=%E2%9C%93&q=org%3AAppImage+label%3Abug+state%3Aopen&type=Issues)

-If you would like to report issues with AppImageKit itself, or would like to contribute to its development, please see get in touch with us in `#AppImage` on `irc.freenode.net`.
+If you would like to report issues with AppImageKit itself, or would like to contribute to its development, please see get in touch with us in `#AppImage` on `irc.libera.chat`.
 We welcome pull requests addressing any of the open issues and/or other bugfixes and/or feature additions.
 In the case of complex feature additions, it is best to contact us first, before you spend much time.

 ## Project governance